maxbrixner/mrkr2/README.md

 # Mrkr

-A tool to label pages, blocks and text within images and PDF files
+A tool to label pages, blocks and text within images and PDF files.

+The backend is based on FastAPI and the frontend uses WebComponents written in TypeScript.

 ## License